Phd applications at SDU

 When asked if he would recommend using Manuscript Manager for other PhD programs, Jakob Ousager responds with a definite, “Yes, I would, especially if they review their applications in a similar way.”
 Though he can point to a few small glitches related to using a program that originally was conceived for processing journal manuscripts, Ousager insists that Manuscript Manager “still works well for us in general.”

 Even as Manuscript Manager matures its core business with academic journals, the editorial management system continues to be known for its ability to adapt to various workflows.
 Configurability is the key as Manuscript Manager continues to grow and cross-purpose, helping new types of organizations stay on top of their editorial and document management.
+If you believe your organization can benefit from an editorial management / peer review system, register for a free trial with Manuscript Manager.

 “We feel we have much better control over the application process, and therefore, the timeframe of the process, now that we have Manuscript Manager.”